hgb2/PSAS-Capstone/docs/Architecture.md

 * Passes the location of shared memory to the sensor module initialization
 * Passes the location of shared memory to the control module initialization
 * Passes the location of shared memory to the data formatter initialization
+* Initializes a UDP socket connection
 * Sets up a mechanism to execute the main loop at a periodic rate
 * Drops into the main loop where:
     * Sensor updates are requested from the sensor module
     * Control updates are requested from the control module
+    * Passes the UDP socket to the data formatter for updates

 #### Control Module
 The control module implements the control algorithm.
 Sensor data is retrieved from shared memory and GPIO pins are asserted for course correction.
-Control state is stored in shared memory for the data formatter to access.
+Control state for the GPIO pins is stored in shared memory.
 The control module provides:

 * An initialization function that receives the location of shared memory and sets up the control hardware
 * An update function that uses sensor data contained in shared memory